 In addition, there is still a lot to learn about the Omicron mutation, and experts are unsure if current booster shots will protect fully vaccinated individuals from it.
 Therefore, the public is encouraged to stay on top of their booster shots to prevent more mutations from occurring.

 Health experts also note that people who get a booster shot from a brand are just as safe as those who use the same brand.
-Mixing and matching brands is particularly effective among people who received the J&J vaccine.
+Mixing and matching brands are particularly effective among people who received the J&J vaccine.

 COVID-19 booster shots are available at most major pharmacies.
 Contact yours to set up an appointment or see if walk-ins are available.